Accounting periods overview

 About standard accounting periods

-System reporting periods are created automatically when you request them.
-When setting a first fiscal month, the system creates those as well.
+Standard reporting periods are created automatically when you request them.
+When setting a first fiscal month, Intacct creates those as well.

-You don't need to do anything special to create system accounting periods.
-They are created when you set up your company and select Standard accounting periods.
+You do not need to do anything special to create standard accounting periods.
+They're created when you set up your company and select Standard accounting periods.

 About non-standard accounting periods

-Some companies, such as grocery stores and manufacturing operations, have strict weekly operation cycles because they must use four-week months to ensure that their financials do not vary from month to month.
+Some companies have strict weekly operation cycles because they must use four-week months to ensure that their financials do not vary from month to month.
 During setup, such companies can make the following choices:

-• One of the four quarters contains four months.
+• 1 of the 4 quarters contains 4 months.

 Other companies might have reporting months that begin on the 15th day of the first month and end on the 14th day of the next.

 Create non-standard accounting periods to perform certain calculations accordingly.
-Examples are the way the system calculates budgets and the dates when the system posts automatically created summaries.
-For details, go to Effects of choosing non-standard accounting periods.
+Examples are the way Intacct calculates budgets and the dates when Intacct posts automatically created summaries.
+For details, go to Effects of using non-standard accounting periods.

 Reporting periods are named date ranges and can be used in financial reports.
 Reporting periods relate only tangentially to accounting periods.
-Generally, however, you will have at least one reporting period for each accounting period.
+Generally, however, you'll have at least one reporting period for each accounting period.

-A GL transaction (created either within GL or from subledgers) can't be saved unless the date of the transaction falls within one an existing custom accounting period (non-standard accounting months).
-Best practice is to create a custom accounting period for the next year so that you can create transactions when next year comes around.
-If you haven’t yet defined the custom accounting period for next “year”, you won't be able to create transactions when next year is reached.
-In this case, create a custom accounting period for the year that includes the posting date and then post the transaction again.
+A General Ledger transaction, created either within General Ledger or from subledgers, cannot be saved unless the date of the transaction falls within an existing custom accounting period.
+Best practice is to create custom accounting periods at least 1 year in advance so that you can create transactions when you reach that time frame.
+When you receive an error because the accounting period does not exist, create a custom accounting period for the year that includes the posting date.
+Then post the transaction again.

 Auto summaries

-If you chose monthly auto summaries, the system posts the summary entry on the last day of the accounting period, as compared with the last day of the calendar month.
-In addition, the summary names are derived from the user-defined custom accounting period.
+If you select monthly auto summaries, Intacct posts the summary entry on the last day of the accounting period, as compared with the last day of the calendar month.
+Also, the summary names are derived from the user-defined custom accounting period.

-The First Tax Month field is not affected because tax computation and filing and tax are based only on calendar months.
+The First Tax Month field is not affected because tax computation and filing are based only on calendar months.

 Budgets